-Japanese ministry proposed cover story on land sale at heart of scandal: official
+Japanese ministry proposed cover story on land sale at heart of scandal

 TOKYO (Reuters) - Japan’s Finance Ministry proposed crafting a cover story with a school operator at the heart of a political scandal to justify a discount in the price of public land sold to the school, a ministry official said on Monday.

-The admission is likely to increase opposition parties’ calls for Prime Minister Shinzo Abe to resign over the scandal involving the sale of state-owned land to school operator Moritomo Gakuen, which had ties to Abe’s wife.
+The admission is likely to increase opposition parties’ calls for Prime Minister Shinzo Abe to resign over the scandal involving the sale of state-owned land to the school operator, Moritomo Gakuen, which had ties to Abe’s wife.

 The affair, along with other government missteps, is clouding Abe’s chance of winning a third three-year term as leader of his Liberal Democratic Party.
 Victory in a September party vote would put him on track to become Japan’s longest serving premier as long as his coalition controls parliament.